 “Without data, you can’t create information.
 And without information, there is no new knowledge possible.”
 This quote from the European Data Portal sums up the Open Data challenge very well.
 Open Data means free access to many data sets, and is being used in many sectors.
 In particular in public administration, science, meteorology,… and more and more in transport.
 Fourth sector where Open Data is the most impacting, data is now used to improve traveller information and experience.
 As experts in mobility and MaaS (Mobility as a Service), we found it interesting to study the evolution of Open Data in the transport sector.
-This is done through our infography “Open Data transport : the gateway to MaaS”.
+This is done through our infography “Open Data transport : the gateway to Mbility as a Service (MaaS)”.

 Open data transport, in perpetual evolution

 Far from being a recent subject, the opening of data dates back to 1978, with the so-called CADA law.
 A law that takes its name from the Commission for Access to Administrative Documents.
 The latter finally gave citizens access to public information.
 Following this, several legislative texts arrived such as the so-called PSI (Public Sector Information) Directive of 2003 providing the right to re-use public information… Or the Macron Law in 2015, defining immediate and free access to carrier data.

 2016 : Lemaire Law, for a Digital Republic

 But a real revolution in the transport sector will take place from October 2016.
 Indeed, the other laws mainly concerned Open Data in general.
 And this change was made with the Law for a Digital Republic, also known as the Lemaire Law.
 The latter set out “the obligation for public organisations and some private actors (holders of public contracts, beneficiaries of subsidies) to make their databases of general interest available free of charge on the Internet”.